-PLAY: Setting Up Video Game Consoles To Work For You
+PLAY: Setting Up Family Controls To Work For You

-Getting a video game console at Christmas is a childhood memory that stays with many of us for our whole lives.
-Having children of our own and getting a console for them under the tree is just as exciting.
+Getting a video game console as a gift is a childhood memory that stays with many of us for our whole lives.
+Having children of our own and getting them a new console is just as exciting.

-However, before you wrap up the big box it’s really worth spending some time setting things up.
-An hour spent carefully getting it out of the box, plugging it in and update the system and downloading games will ensure you don’t have to wait to play on Christmas day.
+It’s really worth spending some time setting things up.
+An hour spent carefully getting it out of the box, plugging it in and update the system and downloading games will ensure you don’t have to wait to play when the gift is opened.

-As well as this you can setup Parent Controls and Family Settings to match how your children will use the device.
+As well as this you can setup Family Controls to match how your children will use the device.
 This can sound a little complicated but is actually very simple.

 As you can see in the video here, the process is essentially the same on each of the main consoles:

-- PEGI App: Download the PEGI app on your phone.
+- PEGI App: Download the PEGI app on your Apple or Android smartphone.
 This provides information about game ratings but also useful tips and links to setting up your console.
+You can also access this information via the VSC Game Rating website.

 - Unpacking: Carefully get the console, cables, and controllers out of the box, so you can put it all back in afterward.